zhanghai/PatternLock/README.md

 - Battle-tested framework implementation with necessary modifications.
 - Supports XML attributes for customization.
 - Supports variable MxN pattern size.
-- Provides a drop-in implementation of the create-and-confirm / verify flow, the same as the framework Settings app.
+- Provides a drop-in implementation of the boilerplate create-and-confirm / verify flow, the same as the framework Settings app.
 - Provides a detailed example of integration in sample app source, e.g. implementing protected UI, theme switching.

 ## Preview